BMW 8 Series (G15): BMW M8

 The M8 version was introduced in June 2019 and is the road-legal version of the M8 GTE introduced at the 2017 Frankfurt Motor Show.
-The body styles for the M8 are the 2-door convertible (F91 model code), 2-door coupe (F92 model code) and 4-door "Gran Coupe" fastback (F93 model code).
+The body styles for the M8 are the 2-door convertible (F91 model code), 2-door coupé (F92 model code) and 4-door "Gran Coupé" fastback (F93 model code).

-The M8 uses the 4.4 L BMW S63 twin-turbocharged V8 engine, 8-speed torque converter automatic transmission and all-wheel drive (xDrive) system shared with the F90 M5.
+The M8 uses the 4.4 L BMW S63 twin-turbocharged V8 engine, with an 8-speed torque converter automatic transmission and a 7-speed single clutch with an all-wheel drive (xDrive) system shared with the F90 M5.
+The M8 is available in standard and Competition variants: the Competition models receive a slightly more powerful engine, a carbon fibre roof, firmer suspension, forged alloy wheels, and a variety of other enhancements.

 In reference to the M8 Gran Coupé Concept from 2018, the first eight vehicles of the production series of the M8 Gran Coupé were styled in the same colors as the concept vehicle and sold as M8 Gran Coupé First Edition.

 Alpina

-The ALPINA B8 based on the 8 series Gran Coupe was launched in 2021.
+The Alpina B8 based on the 8 series Gran Coupé was launched in 2021.
+Aside from the traditional Alpina alloy wheels and some minor details such as quad, chromed exhaust tips and Alpina Blue brake calipers, there is little that sets the subdued Alpina apart from the outside.

 Night Sky Edition

-In January 2019 the one-off version M850i xDrive Coupé Night Sky Edition was unveiled for the 25th anniversary of BMW Individual.
-The vehicle has a special paint and interior surfaces of the material of the Muonionalusta-meteorite.
-In addition, a meteor shower is cited.
+In January 2019, a one-off version called the M850i xDrive Coupé Night Sky Edition was unveiled that features a special paint color and interior trim made from Muonionalusta-meteorite.
+The edition celebrates the 25th anniversary of BMW Individual, as well as the Quadrantids meteor shower which was going on at the time of its introduction.
 The coupé had its public debut at the 2019 Geneva Motor Show.
 For the time being, the coupe remains in the possession of BMW.